Majestic-dev/Tester69/README.md

         * Updated all the economy items and a command to view the descriptions of items
         * Banking system and a global leaderboard
         * Archived all gambling commands to ensure a safe future for Tester69 on discord, and blackjack being broken anyways

+    - Database
+        * Migrated from a JSON database (if you call it a one) to PostgreSQL (asyncpg)

 # TODO

-## v1.2 Focused On Economy And Miscallaneous Systems
+## V1.3 Focused On Reworking Some Systems

-- [x] Add some customization to the moderation system (for example setting the muted role).
-- [x] Add a way to deposit/withdraw money into the bank.
-- [x] Make a custom cooldown handler for a few commands (hourly, daily, weekly and monthly).
-- [ ] Migrate from json to a more reliable database.
+- [ ] Rework the Economy system to be more fun and interactive

-## V1.3 Focused On Miscellaneous/Fun

-- [ ] Think of the update notes for this version.